Nursultan Nazarbayev: Resignation

 On 19 March 2019, following unusually persistent protests in cities across the country, Nazarbayev announced his resignation as President of Kazakhstan, citing the need for "a new generation of leaders".
 The announcement was broadcast in a televised address in Astana after which he signed a decree ending his powers from 20 March 2019.
-He is the only President of Kazakhstan to resign from office.
 Kassym-Jomart Tokayev, speaker of the upper house of parliament, was appointed as president of the country until the end of the presidential term.

-His resignation as president was viewed notwithstanding, as he continued in heading the ruling Nur Otan party and remains a member of the Constitutional Council.
+Notwithstanding his resignation as president, he continued to head the ruling Nur Otan party and remains a member of the Constitutional Council.
 In his televised address Nazarbayev pointed out that he had been granted the honorary status of elbasy (leader of the nation, leader of the people), the title bestowed upon him by parliament in 2010.
 The title was later removed due to the cancellation of the Law on the First President.

 Various colleagues of Nazarbayev reacted within hours of the announcement, with Uzbek President Shavkat Mirziyoyev holding a telephone conversation with Nazarbayev, calling him a "great politician".
 In a cabinet meeting, Russian President Vladimir Putin praised Nazarbayev's leadership, even going as far as to say that the Eurasian Economic Union was Nazarbayev's "brainchild".
 Other world leaders who sent messages to Nazarbayev included Ilham Aliyev, President of Azerbaijan, Alexander Lukashenko, President of Belarus, and Emomali Rahmon, President of Tajikistan.

 According to Nazarbayev himself, he described his intention for stepping down was due to "peak of trust" by the people and that it was "necessary to leave", recalling his memories in attending funerals of Soviet leaders Leonid Brezhnev, Yuri Andropov and Konstantin Chernenko, embarking that "there is still a limit of human capabilities."